 Fasting in any sense of the imagination can be tricky, but its health benefits far outweigh the hunger pangs that come with avoiding food.

-If you want to maintain proper nutrition but aren’t thrilled with the potential of breaking your fast, certain supplements can fill that gap—but not all supplements are fast-friendly.
+If you want to maintain proper nutrition while you remain in a calorie deficit, but aren’t thrilled with intake that breaks a fast, certain supplements can fill that gap—but not all supplements are fast-friendly.

 Here are our picks for the best fast-worthy supplements: